 The Juice moved to Florida in 2000 to avoid paying that money owed from the civil lawsuit.
 He bought a place in Miami, where pensions and residences can’t be collected.
 Just a few years prior, he defaulted on the mortgage of his Los Angeles home and it went into foreclosure.
 He paid $650,000 for the mansion in 1977.

-Despite his arrest and sentence for an armed robbery of sports memorabilia from a Las Vegas hotel in 2007, Simpson doesn’t seem to have money trouble after being released from jail as a free man.
+Despite his arrest and sentence for an armed robbery of sports memorabilia from a Las Vegas hotel room in 2007, Simpson doesn’t seem to have money trouble after being released from Lovelock Correctional Center as a free man.
 As Sports Illustrated reported, Simpson has a personal pension from the NFL worth as much as $25,000 per month and another pension from the Screen Actors Guild.
 He’s also reportedly collecting social security since being released from prison.

 None of his NFL pension money can be taken away and awarded to the families he owes money to.

 What is O.J.
 Simpson’s Net Worth?